SHADOW-68/CODESTARS-CP-TASK/CODESTARTS-CP-TASK/frequency-array/README.md

 ## Problem Statement

+A word or a sentence in some language is called a pangram if all the characters of the alphabet of this language appear in it at least once.
+Pangrams are often used to demonstrate fonts in printing or test the output devices.
-Given a string of length `n`, determine whether it is a pangram.

-A pangram is a string that contains every letter of the English alphabet at least once, regardless of whether the letters are uppercase or lowercase.
+You are given a string consisting of lowercase and uppercase Latin letters.
+Check whether this string is a pangram.
+We say that the string contains a letter of the Latin alphabet if this letter occurs in the string in uppercase or lowercase.

+Input
+The first line contains a single integer n (1 ≤ n ≤ 100) — the number of characters in the string.

+The second line contains the string.
+The string consists only of uppercase and lowercase Latin letters.

+Output
-Print `YES` if the string is a pangram, otherwise print `NO`.
+Output "YES", if the string is a pangram and "NO" otherwise.

 ## Approach / Intuition